 - Patient reported experience measures (PREM) domain

-The full methodology for round 3 (see PDF below) describes each of these domains in detail, sets out the related data collection and reporting timelines and indicates how participating Health Boards and Trusts will be incorporated into the audit and aligned with OPEN UK networks.
+You can download the full methodology below - this describes each of these domains in detail, sets out the related data collection and reporting timelines and indicates how participating Health Boards and Trusts will be incorporated into the audit and aligned with OPEN UK networks.

 Round 3 datasets